Denzel-Awuah/react-thesaurus/README.md

 ## Welcome to the React Word Processor App
 This app is used to generate a collection of words based on the word/phrase that the user inputs.
 Users have 6 different operations that they can perform on their entered word/phrase.
 The Datamuse API is used to generate the listing of words in this application.
-Users can save a collection of favourite words.phrases (stored in MySQL db)
+Users can save a collection of favourite words/phrases (stored in MySQL db)

 ## App preview
 ![Application](/public/v2/thesaurus.png)